 How to Protect Yourself from Blackouts

-So how do you protect yourself from these power problems?
-By setting up backup systems to protect mission-critical appliances from damage or destruction.
+So how do you protect yourself from power problems?
+By setting up backup systems that both ensure a steady stream of electricity and protect mission-critical appliances from damage or destruction.
 Here’s where to begin:

 Whole House Generators